 Suunto has been making a big deal of these SuuntoPlus screens available on some modes, but minus the safety/weather screen they seem fairly similar to data on many other watches.

-Battery Life – Tie
+Battery Life – Suunto

 The Suunto 9 uses three different battery modes with built-in intelligence systems that estimate the remaining battery time left on a particular mode.
 If the watch notices that you’re running low on battery, it will suggest that you switch to a different mode.
-The battery life can last anywhere from 25 to 120 hours depending on the mode.

 - Wearing with HR on all the time will mean you need to charge watch a little more.